rouskinlab/seismic-rna/src/userdocs/install.rst

 the ``--fold`` option, ``seismic +sim fold``, or ``seismic +sim total``), then you don't need to install RNAstructure.
-Although all of these packages are available through Conda, if you are not using Conda (or the Conda installation fails) then you can also install them using the installation instructions in their documentation:
+Although all of these packages are available through Conda, if you are not using Conda (or if the Conda installation fails) then you can also install them using the installation instructions in their documentation:

 - Bowtie2_ (make sure to install Bowtie2, not Bowtie)
 - FastQC_